Sunehra Murg ~ Chicken in Golden Gravy

 Talk of yellow mustard makes me think of Bengali cuisine, where it is expertly used.
 So, while I have been tinkering to get my blend of spices right, I have consulted with some Bengali friends for tips on using this pungent but exquisite spice judiciously.

 Here is my recipe for Sunehra Murg- it probably isn’t the only one combining all the ingredients below, but one that I dreamed of while tinkering in my kitchen.
+I have tried to take what I like best of the curries from eastern and southern Indian cooking – bringing together the tang of mustard with sweet muskiness of coconut.

 Total preparation time: 1 – 1.5 hour.